mattdesl/gl-textured-quad/README.md

 ### ```var quad = createTexQuad(gl [, options])```

-Creates a new textured quad with the given options:
+Creates a new textured quad with optional settings:

 - `shader`: specify a shader to use when rendering.
 If not specified, a default shader will be constructed that multiplies the texture color by a uniform color.